kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - an inline copy of the resolved template fields.

-The Workload is referenced through `spec.workloadRef`, not a second ownerReference, matching `workloadbuilder.NewPodGroup`.
-A leader Pod cannot own an object that must exist before the leader, and must not be the owner across a same-name restart.
+The Workload is referenced through `spec.workloadRef`, not a second ownerReference.
+A leader Pod cannot own an object that must exist before the leader.

-On scale-down or rollout cleanup, LWS deletes member pods first, then the PodGroup, and waits for the protection finalizer.
-Deleting the LWS relies on owner-based garbage collection, with reconciliation providing ordered best-effort cleanup.
+On scale-down or rollout cleanup, delete member pods first, then the PodGroup, and wait for the protection finalizer.
+Deleting the LWS uses owner GC, with reconciliation as best-effort ordered cleanup.

 ### Replica, Size, and Rollout Updates